Katlyn627/E-Commerce/README.md

 ## **Tests**
-To run tests, run the following command: test
+To run tests, run the following command: npm run test

 ## **Questions**
 If you have any questions about this repo, open an issue or contact me directly at: [katlynboches@gmail.com](mailto:katlynboches@gmail.com).
 You can find more of my work at [Katlyn627](https://www.github.com/Katlyn627).

 ## **Deployment**

-Github: You can find the deployment link at [Katlyn627](https://www.github.com/Katlyn627).
+Github: You can find the deployment link at [Katlyn627](https://github.com/Katlyn627/E-Commerce-Homework).

+Google Drive: You can find the folder for the video walk through at (https://drive.google.com/drive/folders/1KVo2wm0b-A4uS1CpBRvvdL84Wq6p27vi?usp=sharing)